Pchaewon/Anormaly-detection-AI-models/README.md

 ## 3. Models
 The four anomaly detection AI models can be run through __main.py__.
 ### 3-1.
 CNN
 CNN is the basic method used in anomaly detection tasks.
-It was simply implemented using a 3-layer convolution layer, max_pooling, and fc layer. learning_rate : 0.0001<br>
+It was simply implemented using a 3-layer convolution layer, max_pooling, and fc layer. <br>

+learning_rate : 0.0001<br>
 optimizer : Adam<br>
 Loss_Function : CrossEntropy<br>